-With spring underway and summer on the horizon, we’re in peak wedding planning season.
-When it comes to planning your big day and future life together, there’s much more to it than saying ‘I do’.
-Legal advice from a specialist family lawyer can help you deal with some of the most common pre-wedding questions:
+When it comes to planning your big day and future life together, is there more to consider than just saying ‘I do’?
+Our family law team are here to help you with some of the most common pre-wedding queries including:

 A new home for married life together is exciting.
 If you are already a homeowner, consider the practicalities…which can be everything from who paid the deposit to the equity growth in the property.
 How will you apportion this when buying your next property together?
 You might already have a home, in your own name.
 What happens now you are married?
 Find out more about the ins and outs of home ownership and cohabiting in our previous article ‘Buying a house together, do I need a pre-purchase agreement?’

 They really aren’t just for the rich and famous!
 Pre-marriage assets can be protected in a pre-nup.
 They can include as many, or as few, assets as the couple wish, for example, inheritance or a family business.
 They should always be ‘bespoke contracts’ for the parties signing them.

 The average cost of a wedding in the UK is now said to be £25,000.
 Even if both parties are working full time, it can be a small fortune by any standards.
 How will you pay for your wedding and have you discussed a plan for the repayments?
 Did you borrow from the ‘bank of mum and dad’?
 Documenting a gift or a loan can be an easy way to ensure everyone is clear on the repayment or acceptance of a sum of money.